Shima-m83/self-supervised-collider-foundation-model/README.md

 # Data Representation

-Each event is represented as a variable-length sequence.
+Each collider event is represented as a variable-length sequence of particles.

 For example: